 If a male takes prucalopride, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-MotherToBaby is currently conducting a study looking at prucalopride use in pregnancy.
+MotherToBaby is currently conducting a study looking at functional constipation and the medications used to treat it in pregnancy.
 If you are interested in learning more about this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.

 Please click here to view references.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.